Merzasphor/MWSE/docs/source/types/niTriBasedGeometry.md

 ### `attachProperty`

-Attaches a property to this object.
+Attaches a property to this object, without checking to see if the property or another of its type is already on the list.
+Property lists must not have more than one property of a given class (i.e. no two niTexturingProperty objects) attached at once, or else undefined behavior will result.

 ```lua
 myObject:attachProperty(property)